Your holiday treat making won’t be complete without this Gingerbread Fudge! It’s perfectly spicy and sweet, and great for gifting!

 PRO TIP: Placing the bowl to cool on a cooling rack allows air to circulate around the whole bowl, helping the process happen faster and more even.

-Next, you’ll want to remove from heat and let it cool to room temperature before pouring into a pan.
+Next, you’ll want to remove from heat to stir in the spices, vanilla and butter.
+Let it cool before pouring into a pan.
 It’s HOT, so be careful!

 Keep in mind that traditional fudge doesn’t actually have chocolate in it.
 You could use white chocolate chips, milk or dark chocolate, or even semi sweet chocolate chips or peanut butter chips, but it isn’t required and I don’t use it in my Gingerbread Fudge.